 Raft peacefully down Colorado River as your tour guide describes the wildlife, history and geology of one of the nation’s most beautiful areas.
 The 12-hour tour ends at historic Lees Ferry.
-You’ll be returned to the South Rim by shuttle in the late afternoon/early evening.

 Featuring a relaxed atmosphere with southwestern flavor, no Grand Canyon trip is complete without dining at Yavapai Lodge®.
 Whether you want smoked beef brisket, a grilled flat iron steak, or a vegetarian meal, there's something to love at Yavapai Lodge Restaurant.
 Newly remodeled, and open for breakfast, lunch and dinner daily.